 "The key to immigration law is experience and details.
-We have the experience that comes with processing family petitions, business visas, and over 30 years of courtroom experience.
-When it comes to an asylum petition or an appeal to the Ninth Circuit Court of Appeals, we know there is no substitute for a conversation to identify the details we need for success.
+We have the experience that comes with processing family petitions, and over 30 years of immigration courtroom experience.
+When it comes to an asylum petition or cancellation of removal to prevent deportation or an appeal to the BIA or the an Ninth Circuit Court of Appeals, we know there is no substitute experience, preparation and presentation of evidence.
 Our site is designed to give you an overview of several immigration processes before making an appointment for your free consultation."

-President Obama's 2012 Executive Order grants California High School Students and Graduates the right to apply of work permits, NV driver’s licenses and Protection from Deportation for 2 years.
-To qualify one must have arrived in the U.S. before the age of 16, have been continuously present in the U.S. since July 2007, be a person of good moral character and currently under the age of 32 as June 2012.
-In addition to prequalifying you, our lawyers will take a history of the Immigration Status of your parents or other family members to see if they qualify for an immigration benefit as well.
+President Obama's 2012 Executive Order grants High School Students and Graduates the right to apply of work permits, and provides Protection from Deportation for 2 years.
+To qualify one must have arrived in the U.S. before the age of 16, have been continuously present in the U.S. since July 2007, be a person of good moral character and currently under the age of 30 as of June 2012.

 For more information on this subject, please use our Contact Form.